isabella232/SC_SamMeechWard/For Instructor/BDDFrameworkTutorial/Script.md

 }
 ```

+The next parameter is a closure that accepts no parameters and has no return value.

 Now all the code that tests the `.upgradeLives()` method, should go inside of this closure.
-This describe function is allowing us to group together all the tests for this method.

-##### Context

-Next, we can use a `context` function to group together tests related to a shared situation, condition, or state.
+Next, I use a `context` function to group together tests related to a shared situation, condition, or state.

-We are not just testing any call to the `upgradeLives` method, the first test is only interested in when it's called with `0` lives.
+I am not just testing any call to the `upgradeLives` method.
+The first test is only interested in when it's called with `0` lives.
 This test also assumes that the current player has 0 lives.
-So we can use the `context` function to make these things explicit in plain english.
+So I can use the `context` function to make these things explicit in plain english.

 ```swift
 context("when the player has no lives") {